Kyle Kirkwood

 Kyle MacLean Kirkwood (born October 19, 1998) is an American auto racing driver.
 He competes in the IndyCar Series, driving the No. 27 Dallara-Honda for Andretti Global.

-He is a two-time victor of the Grand Prix of Long Beach, winning in 2023 and 2025.
+Kirkwood has won some notable IndyCar Series races including the inaugural runnings of the Freedom 250 Grand Prix and the Java House Grand Prix of Arlington, as well as a two-time winner of the Acura Grand Prix of Long Beach.

 Career

 Karting

-Born in Jupiter, Kirkwood began karting at a young age, often competing alongside fellow Jupiter native Oliver Askew.
-Throughout his karting career, he amassed multiple titles, including the AM Engines Formula Tag Junior championship in 2012, the SKUSA SuperNationals XVII - S5 Junior championship in 2013 and back-to-back wins at the Florida Winter Tour in 2015 and 2016.
+Born in Jupiter, Florida, Kirkwood began karting at a young age, often competing alongside fellow Jupiter native Oliver Askew.
+Throughout his karting career, he amassed multiple titles, including the AM Engines Formula Tag Junior championship in 2012, the SKUSA SuperNationals XVII - S5 Junior championship in 2013, and back-to-back wins at the Florida Winter Tour in 2015 and 2016.

 Lower formula

 In 2015, Kirkwood made his single-seater debut in the F1600 Championship with Chastain Motorsports.
-There he took victory in the season opener at Road Atlanta and contested a further six rounds to finish sixteenth.
+He took victory in the season opener at Road Atlanta and contested a further six rounds to finish sixteenth.

 Following his performance in Formula 4 United States, Kirkwood returned to the Formula Ford scene in 2016 to represent Team USA in the Formula Ford Festival and Walter Hayes Trophy event, finishing seventh and fourth overall in both respective events.